bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     dd status=progress bs=1048576 count=6144 if=/dev/zero of=/dev/sdX

-These command will take a few minutes to complete executing.
+This command will take a few minutes to complete executing.

 After the dd command has finished we suggest disconnecting the hard drive reader, rebooting the system and then reconnecting the hard drive reader